terra819/lumos-the-christmas-tree/README.md

     spellcaster.silencio()
 ```

-8. Update `spellcaster.py` as necessary to accomodate your new spells/spell names
+8. Update `spellcaster.py` as necessary to accommodate your new spells/spell names.